Logan Scamfer

 • Graduate Research Assistant — Geophysical Institute, University of Alaska Fairbanks

-Mentor: Dr. David Fee · 2024 — Present
+Mentor: Dr. David Fee · 2024 — 2026

 Primary research on air-to-ground coupled waves, focusing on how subsurface structure and the incident acoustic wave controls the seismic response.
 Additional activities include participation with the Alaska Volcano Observatory and collaboration with the Wilson Alaska Technical Center on planning, execution, and preliminary data analysis for two geophysical data collection campaigns in New Mexico.